smikhalevski/paint-bucket/packages/xyz/README.md

 # @paint-bucket/xyz

-XYZ color model plugin for [Paint Bucket](https://github.com/smikhalevski/paint-bucket/).
+CIE 1931 XYZa color model plugin for [Paint Bucket](https://github.com/smikhalevski/paint-bucket/).

 XYZ is an additive color model based on how the eye interprets stimulus from light.
 Unlike other additive RGB like color model, XYZ is a purely mathematical model.
 The primary components are "imaginary," meaning you can't create the